iramat/iRamat/README.md

 ## Using the Database API

-Connect the database API with the default parameters, and show the two first rows, using the `db_api_connect()` function
+Connect the database API with the default parameters, and show the first row, using the `db_api_connect()` function

 ```R
 df <- db_api_connect()